aregm/nff-go/README.md

 Linux](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html) for more
 information.

+Since NFF-Go is build with Mellanox cards support out of the box you need to install additional dependencies required for MLX network drivers.
+On Ubuntu they are called `libmnl-dev` and `libibverbs-dev`.

 Additional dependencies are required for pktgen, especially if you are running RedHat or CentOS Linux distributions.
 See [this file](https://git.dpdk.org/apps/pktgen-dpdk/tree/INSTALL.md?h=pktgen-3.5.9&id=d469543f651506a8c9fb7c667a060950c5d92649)